Joe Jackson 1949 Sport Magazine Interview

 They picked it up and started calling me Shoeless Joe all around the league, and it stuck.
 I never played the outfield barefoot, and that was the only day I ever played in my stockinged feet, but it stuck with me.

-He showed no resentment towards the game that banished him for life.
+When Joe did this interview at age 61, he was living a happy, prosperous life in Greenville, SC.
+He showed no resentment towards the game that banished him for life. |

 When I started out in the majors a fellow named Hyder Barr and me reported to the Athletics in the middle of the season.
 We got in right close to game time one day, so we checked our bags at the station and went straight to the park.
 They were playing the Yankees, and I hit the first pitch Jack Warhop threw me for a double.
 I got a single later and had two for three.